-In conjunction with the GLC Co-ordinator, team leaders, advisors, and parents, the Director of the Middle School will assign at-risk students to the GLC Plus.
-Automatic referral to the GLC Plus will be applied to “at-risk” students defined as those boys who have a grade average and/or a learning skills’ average of less than 65%.
+In conjunction with the GLC co-ordinator, team leaders, advisors, and parents, the director of Middle School will assign at-risk students to the GLC Plus.
 Students must attend GLC Plus once a week for the entire term.
-Failure to do so will result in a gating.

-The GLC Co-ordinator will work with the identified students throughout the term in order to improve their academic standing.
-The student and the GLC Co-ordinator will formulate a written remedial plan for the student to complete each week.
+The GLC co-ordinator will work with the identified students throughout the term to improve their academic standing.
+The student and the GLC coordinator will formulate a written remedial plan for the student to complete each week.
 Students will be assigned to the GLC for one day a week: Monday, Wednesday, or Friday.

 The Writing Centre

 The Writing Centre is a division of the Centre for Learning & Teaching within the Towers Library.
 The Writing Centre coordinator is available every day – except Thursday – after school for students to access help with writing and research.
-Students are able to make appointments and drop in for one-on-one guidance with essay writing, information literacy skills, and university applications.
+Students can make appointments and drop in for one-on-one guidance with essay writing, information literacy skills, and university applications.

 Missed Test Procedure

 Students who miss a test due to participation in a school activity may make up the test at the GLC within three sessions of the missed test.
-The GLC is open on Monday and Friday from 3:45 to 5:00 p.m. and Wednesday from 1:45 to 3:00 p.m. in room R111.
+The GLC is open on Monday and Friday from 3:45 to 4:45 p.m. and Wednesday from 2:45 to 3:45 p.m. in room R106.
 Whenever possible, a note from a parent should be provided when a student misses a test because of an out-of-school appointment.

 Learning Resource Services

 This is the designated office at St. Andrew’s that maintains the records of students with learning exceptionalities, certifies eligibility for services, determines reasonable accommodations, and develops plans for the provision of accommodations for students.
-For more information regarding the accommodations currently offered to students with learning exceptionalities, please contact the School’s Learning Resource Specialist.
+For more information regarding the accommodations currently offered to students with learning exceptionalities, please contact the School’s coordinator of academic support.

 Standing Committee for Excellence in Teaching & Learning

 In addition to a comprehensive academic support program, the CLT is the locus of a faculty professional development committee called SCETL (Standing Committee for Excellence in Teaching and Learning).
-The group is currently engaged in developing a vision for the academic program for the purposes of ensuring that our policies, procedures, and programs are in line with our pedagogical beliefs.
+The group is currently engaged in developing a vision for the academic program to ensure that our policies, procedures, and programs are in line with our pedagogical beliefs.